wwong38519/project-hktram/README.md

 * NodeJS is used to for the backend.
 It makes HTTP call to http://www.hktramways.com, parses the result from Javascript/XML and returns the result in JSON format.
 * Two single web pages making use of the backend to demostrate the API call results in the form of plain text or via Google Map.

+(2016-08-30 Update)
+* Add a new text version with ReactJS using ES5
+* Add gulp, babel and browserify for build process
+* Add eslint for checking
+* Add Dockerfile for development environment

 ##### Backend API

 1. List of Tram Stops